khades/khades.github.io/rawsix-redo.md

 - **Mr Holmes**: Holmes is a corporate who looks and acts a bit too much like an ex-Terran official who is wanted … well by everyone.
 The characters need to locate their target and ensure they have the right man.

 # Addendum

-## Version change notes

-### Version 1.0 - DEC 2020

-- Initial release developed for running Summerland at a local convention.

-### Version 1.1 - FEB 2021

-- Removed reference to D6 Legend and other various hangovers from the copy & paste out of Simple Six.
-- Added a Table of Contents page and an introduction as to why this set of mechanics exists.
-- Reworded dice rolling formula based on feedback from Michael W.
-- Provided some examples of Attribute Tags and how they are used.
-- Added Exceptional Success rules.
-- Added some Non-Combat action options.
-- Added detail to Recovering Stress
-- Added in NPC Wounds and example.

-### Version 1.2 - AUGUST 2021

-- Fixed up various typos and grammatical errors.
-- Added an Example of Play and Example of Conflict
-- Added Example Tags
-- Added Example Perks and Complications
-- Added rules for gaining benefits of playing character over multiple scenarios
-- Added a section for Powers and special Abilities.
-- Added a short section on how or when Tags can be invoked.
-- Added a sixth Attribute (Charm) to separate charisma from willpower type abilities.
-- Added rules for Mental Toughness and defence, allowing to account for horror or psychological effects.
-- Added the sample setting of Jericho.

 ## Why Raw Six Exists